Skip to content

 );

-When a parent agent is interrupted while sub-agents are running, the interrupt must propagate through the entire hierarchy to ensure responsive cancellation.
+When a parent agent is interrupted while sub-agents are running, v7 propagates the interrupt through the entire hierarchy via the durable interrupt protocol, not in-memory promise races.

 typescript